-In December 2016 I started my undergraduate dissertation, studying how viable it is to take a state-of-the-art neural network that had previously only existed in academic research and implement it into an open source machine learning library to use for a real world purposes and see if it retained performance.
+In my undergraduate dissertation back in 2016 I studied how viable it would be to take a state-of-the-art neural network that had previously only existed in academic research and implement it into an open source machine learning library to use for a real world purposes and see if it retained performance.

 I had never done anything with machine learning before and I have no background in mathematics.
 By summer 2017 I had read dozens of books, research papers and watched dozens of videos and I had finished with 13,000 words on the subject and a distinction grade.